≡ Menu

 Origin of the Turkish Van cat breed

 The true origin of the Turkish Van breed is pretty much anyone’s guess.
-It’s believed that these guys have probably existed along Turkey’s eastern Anatolian region for centuries without anyone or any “cat enthusiast” really taking any notice in them.
+It’s believed that these guys have probably existed along Turkey’s eastern Anatolian region for centuries without anyone or any “cat enthusiast” really taking any notice of them.

 And…